 Victoria Legal Aid Handbook for Lawyers

-• have been homeless at the time of the offence.
+have been homeless at the time of the offence.

-1. How will your case turn out (merit) – there must be a strong likelihood that getting a grant of legal assistance will result in:
+There must be a strong likelihood that getting a grant of legal assistance will result in:

-• the enforcement order being revoked, or
+• the enforcement order being revoked

 • the infringement penalty being substantially discharged.